News

 About DCS

-The history of the Dutch Chemometrics Society starts in 1972, with the merger of the discussion groups "Automation" and "Computerization" into the "Laboratory Optimization" group of the Royal Netherlands Chemical Society.
-This discussion group, which was driven by first generation chemometricians like A. Dijkstra, G. Kateman and H.C.
-Smit, was later re-named into the "Working Party on Chemometrics", which also functions as the Dutch Chapter of the International Chemometrics Society.
-Two important initiatives taken by this group were the organization of a series of short courses on chemometrics for industry and the start of a series of international conferences on chemometrics in analytical chemistry (CAC).
-CAC I (1978), II (1982) and IV (1988) were held in The Netherlands.
+The history of the Dutch Chemometrics Society dates back to 1972, when the discussion groups “Automation” and “Computerization” merged into the “Laboratory Optimization” group of the Royal Netherlands Chemical Society.
+Led by first-generation chemometricians such as A. Dijkstra, G. Kateman, and H.C.
+Smit, this group later became the “Working Party on Chemometrics,” which also serves as the Dutch Chapter of the International Chemometrics Society.
+Two important initiatives emerged from this early period: a series of short courses in chemometrics for industry, and the launch of the international conference series on chemometrics in analytical chemistry (CAC), which started in 1978 and included several editions in the Netherlands.

-The second generation chemometricians also started a new conference series: the International Chemometrics Research Meeting (ICRM), which was held in The Netherlands in 1994, 1998, 2002, 2006, 2011, 2014 and 2017.
-ICRM has a format which makes it complementary to other conference series in this field.
-Key elements are: extended exchange of ideas in an informal atmosphere, limited number of lectures on a few selected topics, scheduled plenary discussion sessions, plenty of time for informal discussion, and continuous poster display.
+A second generation of chemometricians initiated another important conference series: the International Chemometrics Research Meeting (ICRM).
+Since its start in the 1990s, ICRM has developed into a distinctive meeting format, and eight editions have been organized, most recently in 2024 in Soesterberg.
+The meeting complements other conference series in the field through its emphasis on extended exchange of ideas in an informal atmosphere, a limited number of lectures on selected topics, scheduled plenary discussions, ample time for informal interaction, and continuous poster display.

 Archive: ICRM 2017